abelthefirst/KotlinDemo/README.md

 - [Retrofit](https://github.com/square/retrofit)

 ## Branches
 - master branch contains an implementation based on Kotlin coroutines
+- pagination branch contains a set of refactorings, which enable pagination on the network level
 - rxjava in turn uses [Reactive Streams](http://www.reactive-streams.org/)